 Equipment that you might think you don't need but actually you need it

 Top Notch Organization of your Products: When a customer buys something, you don't want to be scrambling around for the product, wasting time.
 Get some folders, binders, compartments, anything that can help with organizing your products.
-If you have small things like buttons, keychains, and stickers, I suggest mini baggies, and compartment boxes like this one. (link to amazon) That way, if you have many different kinds of keychains, like lots of characters from an anime for example, you can easily fish them out.
+If you have small things like buttons, keychains, and stickers, I suggest mini baggies, and compartment boxes.
+That way, if you have many different kinds of keychains, like lots of characters from an anime for example, you can easily fish them out.

 Change: This is big.
 You'll have lots of con-goers pay in cash, so change is a must.
 I suggest breaking 1 $20 bill into: